joaquinco/mserver/docs/General.md

 with the exact same path as the socketio endpoint so that flask-cors will create the preflight packages properly and uniformly.

+## SocketIO

+Uses Redis as message_queue, to enable worker process to emit socketio events from different processes.